Subject: Readme file for the RPN large-integer calculator

 Check: If g is a primitive root of m, then g^k is a

-to find phi(m) = 110 and the least primitive root of m is 7.
+to find phi(m) = 110 and the least primitive root is 7.

 but 7^3 is